saurabh-hs/Java-course/README.md

 # Java-course
-This is my java course repo which contains java codes, which I write while my study journey of java course.
+This is my Java Course repo which contains Java code.
+In this repo, some practice questions are available on most of the Java topics.